-Spring Scholarships applications will be accepted starting in October 2017.
+Spring Scholarships applications will be accepted starting on October 1, 2017.

 Spring Scholarships are awarded to deserving students during the spring semester only.
 These scholarships aim to assist students who have between 12 and 24 credits (including classes you are currently enrolled in), and who will have a minimum 2.8 GPA at the end of the semester.